haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 The human eye uses 3 kinds of sensors (in daylight) called `cones
 <https://en.wikipedia.org/wiki/Cone_cell>`_, each covering some part of the
 visible spectrum.
-Their behavior is quite complicated because their ranges overlap, the count of each sensor differ, the light perception is non-linear, etc. For the human eye, different `spectral power distributions
+Their behavior is quite complicated because their ranges overlap, the count of each sensor differs, the light perception is non-linear, etc. For the human eye, different `spectral power distributions
 <https://en.wikipedia.org/wiki/Spectral_power_distribution>`_ can lead to the
 same perceived color (`metamerism